 “I can’t believe this is a problem!”
 That’s what many of Business Management Daily’s HR professional readers said about a recent survey compiling the funny and annoying issues their employees came to their office to ask for assistance with or to complain about.
 This survey was HR pros’ chance to get the silly, unnecessary things their workers have brought to their attention off their chests.

-During HR Professionals Week (Oct.
-7-11), we’ll be recognizing HR pros for their hard work and dedication in the workplace.
+During this special event (Oct.
+6-10), we’ll be recognizing HR pros for their hard work and dedication in the workplace.

 As a manager, you know how important it is to use the correct employment terms with employees.
 Using the wrong terms can expose your company to expensive lawsuits.
 The top five “lightning rod” terms to avoid with employees: